[keith-snook.info]

 No matter how fast I rode or spun the wheel with the bike upside–down the lights would not get any brighter and the only way to set the light output was to choose specific wattage 6V bulbs for front and back

-Upside-down and spinning the wheel really fast you could get a shock with no bulbs connected ~ The voltage was far higher than 6V but less than I have experienced since
+Upside-down and spinning the wheel really fast you could get a shock from the dynamo with no bulbs connected ~ The voltage was far higher than 6V but much less than I have experienced since

 A bicycle dynamo uses permanent magnets moving relative to a fixed coil of wire to generate a sine wave voltage proportional to the speed of rotation ~ The output from a dynamo is higher than its rated voltage when not loaded but with the correct bulbs attached the light is fairly constant above an initial slow speed because the source impedance is mainly inductive and this impedance increases as the speed or frequency of current increases